milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Serving a static html page

-the simplest task a web server can do is server a static html page. let's try this
+the simplest task a web server can do is to serve a static html page. let's try this

 create a new file under ```resources/public``` called ```index.html``` with the following content